Cesar-Jim/tribeapp/README.md

 ## Next Steps and Future Goals

+1. Real time synchronization using Socket.io
-1. Send a confirmation email to users with the Sendgrid package
+2. Send a confirmation email to users with the Sendgrid package
-2. Creation of private "Tipis" for premium users
+3. Creation of private "Tipis" for premium users
-3. Include some animations for a more appealing interface
+4. Include some animations for a more appealing interface
-4. Include a modal to confirm the deletion of Tipis
+5. Include a modal to confirm the deletion of Tipis
-5. Premium users can delete messages
+6. Premium users can delete messages
-6. Show "..." when someone is typing a message
+7. Show "..." when someone is typing a message
-7. Add a button for mobile users
+8. Add a button for mobile users
-8. Add a favicon for the browser tab
+9. Add a favicon for the browser tab

 ---